jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 **Directives**

 Each of the directives listed can define one or more sources that are safe to consume.
 You can combine sources, which can include 'CSP Keywords', 'CSP Data(words)', and 'Host (regular) Expressions'.
+Note, per the specification, not all directives apply.
+See [Whitelist CSP Examples](whitelist-csp-examples.md) -> [Access By Default](whitelist-csp-examples.md#bydefault) for details on this.

 | CSP Directives | W3 Section | Governs
 |----------------|------------|--------